sudo-prime/cprint/README.md

 # cprint

-A python module that makes c++ print syntax just work, for some reason.
+A python module that makes c++ print syntax just *work*, for some reason.

 ## Usage